openbabel/documentation/FileFormats/Gaussian_Input.rst

 .. _Gaussian_Input:

-Gaussian Input (gjf, gjc, gau, com)
+Gaussian Input (com, gau, gjc, gjf)
 ===================================
 .. note:: This is a write-only format.